ibm-cloud-docs/openshift/openshift_vpc_subnets.md

 If you need to create your cluster by using custom-range subnets, see the guidance for [custom address prefixes](/docs/vpc?topic=vpc-configuring-address-prefixes).
 However, if you use custom-range subnets for your worker nodes, you must ensure that the IP range for the worker node subnets do not overlap with your cluster's pod subnet.
 * If you specified your own pod subnet in the `--pod-subnet` flag during cluster creation, your pods are assigned IP addresses from this range.
-* If you did not specify a custom pod subnet during cluster creation, your cluster uses the default pod subnet.In the first cluster that you create in a Gen 2 VPC, the default pod subnet is `172.17.0.0/18`.
+* If you did not specify a custom pod subnet during cluster creation, your cluster uses the default pod subnet.
+In the first cluster that you create in a Gen 2 VPC, the default pod subnet is `172.17.0.0/18`.
 In the second cluster that you create in that VPC, the default pod subnet is `172.17.64.0/18`.
 In each subsequent cluster, the pod subnet range is the next available, non-overlapping `/18` subnet.

 **How do I create subnets for classic infrastructure access?**